Dominican Day Parade: Date of Parade

-The Dominican Day Parade is celebrated on the second Sunday of August to honor the start of the war for the “Second Independence” (La Guerra de la Restauracion).
-Under the leadership of General Gregorio Luperon, the war was ultimately won from Spain.
+The Dominican Day Parade is celebrated on the second Sunday of August to honor the start of the war for the "Second Independence" (La Guerra de la Restauracion).
+Under the leadership of General Gregorio Luperón, the war was ultimately won from Spain.

 In 1844, the Dominican Republic secured its independence from Haiti and became a sovereign state until 1861.
 Under the leadership of General Pedro Santana, segments of the Dominican population sought to annex the Republic back to Spain and did so during March 18, 1861.
-On August 16, 1863, the start of the war for the Restoration of the Dominican Republic under the command of General Luperon.
+On August 16, 1863, the start of the war for the Restoration of the Dominican Republic was under the command of General Luperon.
 The Dominican Republic originally declared its independence from Spain on December 1, 1821.
 Ultimately, the Dominican Republic was re-established, free from Spain, on March 3, 1865.